trackmcnet/.github/profile/README.md

 TrackMC focuses mainly on tracking the number of players among minecraft server.

-At the moment we only actively tracking server's on East Asia.
+At the moment, we are only actively tracking server's in East Asia.

 You can learn more about TrackMC at **[trackmc.net](https://trackmc.net)**!